cagatay-usta/todo-list/README.md

 # Description

 doBucket is a task management web application that helps you stay organized and motivated to complete your tasks on time.
 It has a unique twist - tasks are automatically deleted on their due date, providing an extra incentive to complete them before time runs out.
 With doBucket, you can effectively manage your tasks and ensure that nothing falls through the cracks.
 It was built as a homework project from The Odin Project, using HTML, CSS, JavaScript, and Webpack as technologies, and used airbnb style guide with ESLint.

 Check out the live [preview here](https://cagatay-usta.github.io/todo-list/)

 <br>

 # Features

-- Add, edit(Soon), and remove tasks
+- Add, edit, and remove tasks
 - Task categorization
 - User-friendly interface
 - Responsive design for both desktop and mobile devices
 - Automatic task deletion on due date (Soon)

 <br>